 Posted on Thursday, June 27th, 2024 at 8:41 pm

 If police arrested you for possessing stolen property in Cincinnati, you’re likely wondering what your legal options are, and you’re likely wondering how to beat a possession of stolen property charge.
 Which strategies should be used to defeat a possession of stolen property charge depends on the facts of your particular case.
-However, all possession of stolen property cases have something in common: an attorney can help.
+However, all possession of stolen property cases has something in common: an attorney can help.

 Three Essential Elements of Receiving Stolen Property